 Understanding Your Rights

-While most states have slightly differing laws regarding workers’ compensation eligibility, most employees are eligible to receive workers’ compensation when they are injured on the job.
+While most states have slightly different laws regarding workers’ compensation eligibility, most employees are eligible to receive workers’ compensation when they are injured on the job.
 An “on-the-job” injury includes any injury sustained at the workplace or while the employee was carrying out duties encompassed in the scope of his or her work.
 For example, a truck driver who is severely injured in a collision with a negligent motorist will likely be entitled to bring a workers’ compensation claim.
 Workplace accident attorneys will help you navigate your legal rights.

 Again, each state is somewhat different, but most eligible workers are able to recover compensation for the following: